Quickly exit this site by pressing the Escape key Leave this site

 Just because the knife has been surrendered, doesn’t mean it won’t be sent off for a forensic examination.
 If it’s found to have been used in crime, then you will not be immune from prosecution just because you have surrendered it.

 If you are a young person worried about knife crime, or are involved with it already, it is not too late to get help.
-You can talk to your teacher, or another grown up you trust – there is plenty of support available.
+You can talk to your teacher, or another adult or professional you trust – there is plenty of support available.

-If you are nervous about talking to the police, the Bedfordshire Violence and Exploitation Reduction Unit is also on hand to support you; whether you have any concerns about knife crime, want to get out of a gang or want to find out more information on the consequences of knife crime.
+If you are nervous about talking to the police, Bedfordshire’s Violence and Exploitation Reduction Unit is on hand to support you; whether you have any concerns about knife crime, want to get out of a gang or want to find out more information on the consequences of knife crime.

 If you are a parent, guardian or carer, it’s understandably worrying if you find out that your child is carrying a knife, or that they are involved with people who do.
 It’s important that you talk to your child and keep communication open with them.